lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_1_The_GenAI_Toolkit.md

 **Instructions for Teams:**
 1. Form your startup teams (2–3 members).
-2. Choose one application area from the list above.
+2. Choose one application area from the list above or another area of your interest.
 3. Research **existing GenAI tools** in each area (e.g., Jasper for text, MidJourney for images, Runway for video, Soundraw for music, GitHub Copilot for code).
 4. Prepare a short presentation (5–7 minutes) that includes:
    - The **type of application** (e.g., video generation).